Set up your environment

 For maximum compatibility,

-we suggest you use GNU Bash
+we suggest you use ZSH

 as the command interpreter of your terminal.